ClairBerlin/clair-ttn/README.md

 # clairttners

-Application for The Things Network (TTN) which subscribes to the ESR uplink messages and sends downlink configuration messages, if the transmission scheme does not match the current datarate.
+Application for The Things Network (TTN) which subscribes to the ERS uplink messages and sends downlink configuration messages, if the transmission scheme does not match the current datarate.